Class Field Trips

-Teachers, The Fred Oldfield Western Heritage & Art Center can offer your class a wonderful learning opportunity outside of the classroom.
+The Fred Oldfield Western Heritage & Art Center offers class field trips.
+It is a wonderful learning opportunity outside of the classroom.

 The Center proudly presents one of the most extensive Native American Basket and Native Artifact collections in the Pacific Northwest.
 The pieces span from the Plains Indians to the NW Indians.
 The baskets are primarily Cowlitz.